kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 # Automatic Scenario Assignment

-Automatic Scenario Assignment (ASA) feature allows you to define an external subaccount tenant ID where all runtimes will be assigned to the given scenario, assuming that the scenario will be in a parent tenant of `account` type.
+Automatic Scenario Assignment (ASA) feature allows you to define an external subaccount tenant ID, in which all Runtimes are assigned to the given scenario, assuming that the scenario is in a parent tenant of type `account`.

 ![](./assets/automatic-scenario-assign.svg)

-1. Administrator defines Scenarios in a tenant of type "account".
+1. Administrator defines Scenarios in a tenant of type `account`.
 2. Administrator defines conditions to label Runtimes using Automatic Scenario Assignment.
 3. User registers a Runtime that matches the conditions specified in the ASA.
 4. Runtime is automatically assigned to the matching Scenario.